jimmya/sourcery-templates/README.md

 >
 > The package [Factory](https://github.com/hmlongco/Factory) is used to handle dependencies.
 This package has to be added to your project to make use of these templates.

-Configuring a dependency container contains of two steps:
+Configuring a dependency container consists of two steps:

 1. Defining the dependency
 2. Registering the dependency

-## Usage
+## Setup

 **Configuration**